310mc/https-310mc.github.io-tl/source/_posts/feature_scout/backstage_radio.md

 I would much rather we all look back on our fun memories in school, so that we’re all smiling by the end of the broadcast.

-That’s how I plan to flawlessly fulfil today’s broadcast!
+That’s how I plan to flawlessly fulfill today’s broadcast!
 {% endbubble %}

 {% bubble Makoto %}